StefanoF/javascript-tip-bot/README.md

 ## How to install?
 1. Clone this repository: ```git clone https://github.com/StefanoF/javascript-tip-bot```
-2. update config/telegram.js with your bot key
+2. update config/telegram.js with your telegram bot token
 3. Install dependencies and run the server locally:
 ```
 npm install